flanker/linear-method-zh-cn/roadmap.md

 [<- Back 返回目录](README.md)

-# Set team direction with a roadmap 使用路线图确定团队方向
+# 使用路线图确定团队方向（Set team direction with a roadmap）

 > Setting direction is one of the most important things you’ll do when building a product and company.
 A clear direction aligns everyone to work toward the same goals.
 It helps individuals make daily decisions, teams prioritize projects and all members of your organization feel motivated toward a shared purpose.
 Without direction, it’s harder to work together, know what to focus on and make meaningful progress.